okany/easypython/README.md

 ### Simple python scripts

 * test1 - finds the kth minimum number in a list
-* test2 - finds the kth minimum number in a list (another version)
+* test2 - implements preorder, inorder, and postorder traversal of a binary tree with and without using recursion
 * test3 - manipulates a number string by adding a "*" between two consecutive even numbers and "-" between two consecutive odd numbers
-* test4 - mingles two strings after crerating chunks in size n e.g. ABCDEFG and 1234567890 with 2 char chunks -> AB12CD34EF56G7890
+* test4 - itermixes two strings after crerating chunks in size n e.g. ABCDEFG and 1234567890 with 2 char chunks -> AB12CD34EF56G7890
 * test5 - finds the common words in two lists
 * test6 - demonstrates trying and catching exceptions while getting an a positive integer as an input and printing its square
 * test7 - counts the occurrence of each word in a list